jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 Now all of the data comes back as a single "chunk".

+> Note: Marshalling back to the UI thread like this can impact performance since there is some thread-shuffling happening.
+Because of this, I prefer to avoid using Dispatcher.Invoke where I can (although sometimes it is the easiest approach).

+As other options, using task with a continuation allows us to specify where the continuation is run using the TaskScheduler.
+There is still thread-shuffling happening, but it is at a different level.
+The option that uses channels has the least amount of thread-shuffling.
+In that case, the producer (getting the data) uses various threads, but then the consumer (using the data) only uses the main (UI) thread.

+As usual, the best approach for a particular situation will vary.

 BONUS CHALLENGE - Thread-Safe DisplayPerson Method: Step-By-Step
 -------------------------------
-As a bonus, we will look at an issue that we need to be concerned with if we are building concurrent applications -- in this case, building thread-safe methods.
+As another bonus, we will look at an issue that we need to be concerned with if we are building concurrent applications -- in this case, building thread-safe methods.
 For this we will use the "Parallel.Basic" project.

 1. Make sure the People.Service project is running.